-Councillor Dove chairs the Tourism & Special Events Committee of Council and sits on the Public Safety & Human Resources Committee and Economic & Social Development Committee.
-He also represents Council on the Boards of the North Atlantic Aviation Museum, Thomas Howe Forest Foundation and Destination Gander.
+Councillor Dove chairs the Finance & Administration Committee of Council and sits on the Recreation & Community Living Committee and Public Works & Services Committee.
+He also represents Council on the Gander Heritage Memorial Park Committee.

-After completing three years of an undergraduate degree in philosophy at MUN, Ms. McBreairty attended the Culinary Institute of Canada at Holland College in PEI.
-Throughout and following that training, she worked in BC, PEI and in Gander, and is currently completing her university degree.
+After completing three years of an undergraduate degree in philosophy at Memorial University of Newfoundland, Councillor McBreairty attended the Culinary Institute of Canada at Holland College on P.E.I.
+Throughout her time attending post-secondary school and following that training, she worked in British Columbia, P.E.I. and Gander.

 Born on Gander's former townsite, Councillor Gerry Parrott received his education at Gander Academy and Gander Collegiate.
 After working for a local firm in Gander, he joined Transport Canada/Nav Canada as an Air Traffic Controller in November, 1969, retiring in April, 2005.